7:15 A.M.

 "7:15 A.M." is the tenth episode of the American fairy tale/drama television series Once Upon a Time.
 The series takes place in the fictional seaside town of Storybrooke, Maine, in which the residents are actually characters from various fairy tales that were transported to the "real world" town by a powerful curse.
 In this episode, Emma Swan (Jennifer Morrison) and Regina Mills (Lana Parrilla) become suspicious of the Stranger (Eion Bailey) and his visit to Storybrooke, while David (Josh Dallas) and Mary Margaret's (Ginnifer Goodwin) feelings for each other grow, which parallels with Prince James' (Dallas) search for Snow (Goodwin) after he falls for her.

 The episode's teleplay was written by executive story editor Daniel T. Thomsen, while co-creators Edward Kitsis and Adam Horowitz wrote the story.
 Ralph Hemecker directed the installment.
 "7:15 A.M." was filmed in November 2011 in Vancouver and surrounding areas of British Columbia, where the crew endured difficult weather conditions.
 It featured the first full introductions of the Stranger and Red Riding Hood (Meghan Ory).

 "7:15 A.M." first aired in the United States on ABC on January 22, 2012, to an estimated 9.33 million viewers, placing second in its timeslot.
 Critical reception to the episode ranged from mixed to positive; most critics positively focused on Snow and Charming's storyline and praised Dallas and Goodwin for their performances and excellent chemistry.
 The episode was included in Reawakened: A Once Upon a Time Tale – a novelization of the first season – which was published by Hyperion Books in 2013.

+Title card

+The cloaked figure of Snow White walks through the Enchanted Forest.

 Plot

-Opening sequence

-Snow White is seen in her thief cloak walking through the forest.